skyhookml/www.skyhookml.org/docs/tutorial_detector.md

 First, import your data: go to Dashboard, press Import Data, and select Unlabeled Images or Unlabeled Video.

 If you imported video, you'll need to sample images from the video before we can annotate it.
-We'll add a guide for that later... for now, here's a rough guide: go to Pipeline, add a Render Video node (under Image and Video), add the unlabeled video dataset as a parent of that node, and edit the node to set the number of images you want to sample; then, select the node and press Run.
+See the [Sample Images from Video](tutorial_sample_video.md) guide.

 Once you have a dataset of images in Skyhook, go back to Dashboard, and press Annotate.
 You should then be prompted to select an annotation tool: